edwinlzs/chainflow/README.md

 });
 ```

-Use methods on `chainflow` to define the sequence of endpoint requests built with the given default values or linked values from earlier responses received during the flow.
+Use a `chainflow` to define a sequence of endpoint calls that take advantage of the values and links provided above.

 ```typescript
 import { chainflow } from Chainflow;